-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 Thank you, for asking that question.
-There has been no discussion as to when it will be updated.
-There are different closure policies in regard to weather, and they have to look at the wind and temperature and all of that information is combined, and try to see the condition in the community.
+We have had no discussions as to when it will be updated.
+There are different closure policies and they have to look at the wind and temperature combined, in terms of the weather conditions in the community.
 The policies are still the same today.
 Thank you, Mr. Speaker.